 Justice League is Released

 November 17th Justice League releases.
-A movie that would have undoubtedly made $1.5 billion had there been no controversy was only able to squeak out $657 million at the box office.
+A movie that would have undoubtedly made more than a billion dollars had there been no controversy was only able to squeak out $657 million at the box office.

 Critically the movie did decent.
 After the red carpet premier there was a lot of hope floating around about the film.
 No one exactly touted it as being anything overly special, but there wasn’t much negativity surrounding it.